shsh7331/Team_1_Data_Mining_4502_Weather-v-s-Chicago_Crime/README.md

 - Ensure all datasets are up-to-date and cleaned before analysis.
 - For database connections, it is recommended to use SQLAlchemy for compatibility and maintainability.

 ---

-© 2025 Chicago Crime and Max Temp Data Mining Project - CSPB 4502 Team 1
+© 2025 CSPB 4502 Team 1 | Chicago Crime and Max Temp Data Mining